-We face cyber-security risks.
+We may experience cyber-security incidents and are subject to cyber-security risks.

 Our business operations rely upon secure information technology systems for data processing, storage and reporting.
 Despite careful security and controls design, implementation and updating, our information technology systems could become subject to cyber-attacks.
+Cyber-attacks include, but are not limited to, gaining unauthorized access to digital systems (e.g., through "hacking" or malicious software coding) for purposes of misappropriating assets or sensitive information, corrupting data, or causing operational disruption.
+Cyber-attacks may also be carried out in a manner that does not require gaining unauthorized access, such as causing denial-of-service attacks on websites (i.e., efforts to make network services unavailable to intended users).
 Network, system, application and data breaches could result in operational disruptions or information misappropriation, which could have a material adverse effect on our business, results of operations and financial condition.